iangalvez/jcheno21.github.io/lecture4.md

   if (nTimes >= 5);
     cout << "Hello" << endl;
 ```

-* However, this is not very practical for large numbers

 - Instead, we can use a **while-statement**, which is very similar to an if-statement